-Katie Wright is an Associate Professor of Sociology at La Trobe University and currently holds an Australian Research Council (ARC) Discovery Early Career Researcher Award (DECRA) (2014–2019).
+Katie Wright is an Associate Professor of Sociology at La Trobe University.
+She has recently completed an Australian Research Council (ARC) Discovery Early Career Researcher Award (DECRA) (2014–2019).

 Katie’s current work focuses on historical child abuse inquiries, changing conceptualisations of childhood, and the cultural shift towards openness and disclosure.
 She has a longstanding research interest in understanding the complex and contradictory effects of the spread of psychological expertise, both historically and in the present.